Everest Base Camp Trek

 Breakfast at hotel and approximately 3 hours before the scheduled flight, a representative from the Royal Mountain Trekking will take you to the airport.

-• All ground transports in private vehicle including airport transfers • Two nights (twin sharing beds) accommodation with breakfast at a 3-star category hotel in Kathmandu • Full board meals with tea/coffee (Breakfast, Lunch and dinner) during the trek • Twin sharing lodge to lodge accommodation during the trek, • One highly experienced, helpful and friendly guide, porters (1 porter for 2 people) and their food, accommodation, salary, equipment, and accidental insurance for all staff • Round trip flight Kathmandu – Lukla and Lukla – Kathmandu including departure taxes • Duffle bag for the trekking • Down jacket and sleeping bag during the trek if require • First aid medical kit • Sagarmatha National Park Permits fee • TIMS Fee- Trekkers’ Information Management System (Please bring 2 passport size photos for permit) • Government taxes and office service charge
+• All ground transports in private vehicle including airport transfers • Four nights (twin sharing beds) accommodation with breakfast at a 3-star category hotel in Kathmandu • Full board meals with tea/coffee (Breakfast, Lunch and dinner) during the trek • Twin sharing lodge to lodge accommodation during the trek, • One highly experienced, helpful and friendly guide, porters (1 porter for 2 people) and their food, accommodation, salary, equipment, and accidental insurance for all staff • Round trip flight Kathmandu – Lukla and Lukla – Kathmandu including departure taxes • Duffle bag for the trekking • Down jacket and sleeping bag during the trek if require • First aid medical kit • Sagarmatha National Park Permits fee • TIMS Fee- Trekkers’ Information Management System (Please bring 2 passport size photos for permit) • Government taxes and office service charge

 • Meals not specified in the ‘Meal Inclusions’ in the itinerary’ • Travel insurance • International airfare • Nepal entry visa: you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu. (a multiple-entry tourist visa good for 30 days can be obtained by paying US $ 40 or equivalent foreign currency.
 Similarly, multiple-entry tourist visas for 90 days can be obtained by paying US $ 100.
 Please bring 2 copies of passport-size photos.) • Cold drinks Inc. coke, water, fanta etc. • Snacks and other personal expenses • Hot shower during the trek except Phakding, Namche and Lukla • Personal trekking equipment • WiFi internet during the trek • Tips and gratuities for trekking staff and drivers